Welcome to CEC Health Center!

 You can be assured that our pediatrician in westbury that accepts Medicaid will do exactly that.
 Our News & Events page can show you how our office is deeply involved in the community and how we both reassure you and thank our staff for their service to our patients.

-This means that both of our doctors at the Charles Evans Center:
+This means that both of our doctors at the CEC Health Center:

 - Stay up to date on the latest treatments and technology

 - Treat with the patient and the community in mind

 - Committed to meeting high standards in physician quality

 - Engage with peers and complete ongoing certification